kaztakata/celonis-hacks/content/posts/2021-12-11-understand-delta-load-configuration-difference-in-adding-column-scenario.md

 [![image](https://user-images.githubusercontent.com/67397583/145679340-1a53b5f9-941d-4030-90cd-201a68605e88.png)](https://user-images.githubusercontent.com/67397583/145679340-1a53b5f9-941d-4030-90cd-201a68605e88.png)

 Which option is better for us ?
 Basically safer way is to raise error (option A) and manually resolve inconsistency by Full Load.
 But you should consider frequency of changing database.
 If it is frequent, everytime after changing database Celonis raises error.
-From operating perspective, frequent datajob error is may not by allowed because extraction is the first step of Event Collection tasks, so failure of extraction means Data Model still old.
+From operating perspective, frequent datajob error is may not by allowed because extraction is the first step of Data Integration tasks, so failure of extraction means Data Model still old.
 In my experience SAP is not changed so much, instead SalesForce is more frequently changed.

 Kaz